io.group

 Returns an array or object (depending on input) of its constituent I/O methods' return values.

-Similarly to Promise.all, if the contents are defined inline or of constant types, the return values will be correctly typed by TypeScript.
+Similarly to Promise.all, if the contents are defined inline or with constant types, the return values will be correctly typed.

 Examples